BOARD OF DIRECTORS

 Michael was re-elected to the Providence City Council in 2010 and elected council president by his colleagues.
 During his tenure as council president, Michael worked with Mayor Angel Taveras to close a $110 million structural deficit.
 He renegotiated contracts with all of the city’s major bargaining units, achieved 10-year PILOT agreements with the city’s major non-profits, and cut operating costs in the city.
 The council also approved a new zoning code, assessed proposed decennial changes to the City Charter, and revitalized some of the city’s most renown historic properties through a tax stabilization ordinance Michael introduced.

-Michael lives in Providence’s Elmhurst neighborhood with his wife Denise.
-They have three daughters and seven grandchildren.
+Michael lives in Providence’s Elmhurst neighborhood.
+He has three daughters and seven grandchildren.